RPSGT Handbook

 Eligibility Pathways

 RPSGT Pathway 1: Clinical Experience.
-For candidates working in the field with at least 1,638 hours of clinical experience, and who have completed a STAR-designated self-study education program.
+For candidates with a minimum of 1,638 hours of clinical experience in the field and who have also completed a STAR-designated self-study education program.
+Please note: Effective 7/1/2024 hours change to 960.

 RPSGT Pathway 2: Healthcare Credential.
-For candidates or soon-to-be graduates working in the field with at least 546 hours of clinical experience, who have another healthcare credential.
+For candidates with a minimum of 546 hours of experience in the field and who have another healthcare credential.
+Please note: Effective 7/1/2024 hours change to 960.

 RPSGT Pathway 3: CAAHEP/CoARC Student.
-For graduates of a CAAHEP or CoARC-accredited polysomongraphy education program.
+For graduates of a CAAHEP or CoARC-accredited polysomnography education program.

 RPSGT Pathway 4: Focused Training.
-For candidates working in the field with at least 819 hours of clinical experience, who have completed STAR-designated Focused education, or a combination of Self-Study and Focused 2 education.
+For candidates with a minimum of 819 hours of experience in the field and who have also completed STAR-designated Focused education, or a combination of Self-Study and Focused 2 education.
+Please note: Effective 7/1/2024 hours change to 960.

 PATHWAY DETAILS